COVID PASSPORT INFORMATION

 We are looking for new members for our Patient Participation Group (PPG).

-Ideally the group will meet virtually (by email), with 1 or 2 meetings during the year with the practice team.
+Ideally the group will meet virtually, with quarterly meetings during the year with the practice team.

-We also need 'friends of carrington' who can be called upon when the PPG need volunteers for fundraising; patient transport or to help collect feedback from surveys.
+We also need 'Friends of Carrington' who can be called upon when the PPG need volunteers for fundraising; patient transport or to help collect feedback from surveys... give us an email!
+PPG.email@example.com

 If you are interested please email your name and contact details to PPG.firstname.lastname@example.org; explaining to what level you would like to be involved.